This is a quick start into using the Gateway effectively.

 - Modules – used to refer to the mini applications inside the system, such as tracking, trips, alerts, etc

 - Widgets – sections inside the modules with different functionalities

-- Triggers – also known as notifications, they can use a combination of conditions and make many actions happen
+- Triggers – also known as alerts or notifications, they can use a combination of conditions and make many actions happen

 - MDT – is a device mode where you can send text to the device directly via it’s communication port

 - Taurus – mobile application that’s used to track the phone’s location

 On the home page you can click on the forgot password link to send a password reset link to your email.
 You can also stay logged into the system by clicking on the Remember me button.

 Once logged in you can change the preferences of your system by clicking on the person icon in the upper right hand corner and clicking Preferences.

 Once you’ve set the preferences you will find the menu to the different apps on the upper left hand corner.
 If you don’t have access to any of the apps please contact your site administrator.